Regular Expressions with grep

 Process substitution

-We can confirm that output from the first command does not include Houston or Dallas in the second command by comparing the outputs of the two commands using process substitution.
-This is a technique that pipes the standard output of multiple commands to be processed by another command.
-Here I use the diff command to compare the output of both grep commands:
+For example, we can confirm that output from one command does not include Houston or Dallas in a second command by comparing the outputs.
+Specifically, we compare the outputs of two or more commands using process substitution.
+This works because the process substitution creates temporary files from the outputs.

 Command: